-Annual Report -2022
+Annual Report -2023

-In 2022 with financial assistance from some donors such as Schmitz Foundation, Mirja Sachs Foundation, Kindermissionswerk, U.S. Embassy to Cambodia, Asian Resource Foundation/LOMEF and Vespa Club - Melbourne, Khmer Association for Development (KAD) had a great chance to carry on with some projects including 1) Child Day Care Service Provision, 2) Community Development through the Promotion of Sustainable Agriculture, 3) English Access Microscholarship and 4) Child Welfare Building Construction.
+In 2023 with financial assistance from some donors such as Schmitz Foundation, Mirja Sachs Foundation, Kindermissionswerk, U.S. Embassy to Cambodia, Asian Resource Foundation/LOMEF and Vespa Club - Melbourne, Khmer Association for Development (KAD) had a great chance to keep up some projects including 1) Child Day Care Service Provision, 2) Community Development through the Promotion of Sustainable Agriculture, 3) English Access Microscholarship and 4) Child Welfare Building Construction.

 Child Day Care Service Provision is the project that has been initiated and carried out for more than ten years since 2009 in Kampong Speu province by Khmer Association for Development (KAD) under the auspices of Schmitz Foundation, Mirja Sachs Foundation and Vespa Club Melbourne Australia and with self-income generation, aiming to improve the warm, safe care for the most vulnerable community children in Samraong Tong district through the delivery of safe homestay, recreation, health care, protection from all forms of abuse, nutritious food and learning opportunity.
 The project set up a Child Care Center in which the community children from low-income families were admitted to it so that they had a great chance to stay all day and to get the most necessary services as mentioned above.
-In 2022, the project was financially supported by Kindermissionswerk, Asian Resource Foundation/LOMEF and Vespa Club of Melbourne, Australia.
+In 2023, we were blessed with the same donors such as Kindermissionswerk, Asian Resource Foundation/LOMEF and Vespa Club of Melbourne, Australia who continued their financial support to the project.
 In addition, the project required the beneficiaries such as children's parents to pay small amount of contribution for running costs, but it still needs other external financial assistance to improve the most priority infrastructure in the Child Care Center.